XRPLF/XRPL-Standards/XLS-20/README.md

 #### Execution

-In executing, this transaction will examine the `FirstNFTokenSequence` and `MintedNFTokens` fields in the account root of the `Issuer` and use them to construct the `NFTokenID` for the token being minted.
+This transaction will examine the `FirstNFTokenSequence` and `MintedNFTokens` fields in the account root of the `Issuer` and use them to construct the `NFTokenID` for the token being minted.
 If `FirstNFTokenSequence` does not exist, this field will be assumed to have the same value as the `Sequence` field of the `Issuer`.
 If `MintedNFTokens` does not exist, this field will be assumed to have the value 0; the value of the field will then be incremented by exactly 1.

 ### The **`NFTokenBurn`** transaction